AngadTiwari/CanvasRatingBar/README.md

 ![CanvasRatingbar Screenshot](/screenshots/Screenshot_2015-12-24-18-34-33.png)

 ### How to add
-CanvasRatingBar is published with JitPack.io.
+CanvasRatingBar is published with Bintray - Maven Repository.
 To add this library to your project, add these lines to your build.gradle (Top-level build file)
 ```
 repositories {
         jcenter()